Randehh/Akinify/README.md

-# Discord-Text-Curser
+# Akinify
-A Discord bot that provides a varied amount of ways to curse text
+A small python based application to create playlists with related artists with no personal bias.